 Painted this one up during a lull in the build.

 Interior finished up with new roost.
 A friend who is a folklorist saw it and said, "It's the proverb of the chicken ladder!"
 I had to find out what it meant.
 Seems there is a German saying.
 "Life is like a chicken ladder.
-Short and shitty".
+Short and crappy".
 Hehehehehhehe...

 Pop door.
 Researching on here I discovered the idea of a cutting board door that wouldn't swell or twist.
 Also found the design for the self latching system with the swing arm.